 Change happens whether or not you like it.
 Before you can change the world, you must first enhance yourself.
 You don’t have to be so strict as to subject yourself to military-like training.
 In this journey, you should remember to be kind to yourself.

-Self-improvement requires a head-strong mentality and fit physique, which you can achieve by boosting your health.
-By allowing yourself an inch, for instance, having a cheat day after a week of dieting, you’ll have more motivation to go on.
+Self-improvement requires a headstrong mentality and fit physique, which you can achieve by boosting your health.
+By allowing yourself an inch, for instance, having a cheat day after a week of dieting, you’ll have more motivation.
 Cutting yourself some slack is essential in your quest for self-betterment.

 Find the Balance Between Strict and Fun

 There’s no appeal in an incredibly uptight lifestyle.
-If you want to influence other women, you have to be fun and show them the benefits you’re gaining.
+To influence other women, you must be fun and show them the benefits you’re gaining.
 There’s always a balance in everything.

 Once you find the key to pinpointing the middle ground, you can make other people see that change might be challenging.
 However, there’s more to gain along the journey than what they can lose.

 If you’re curating projects that mainly benefit women like Girl Rising and the WISE100 Awards, you can hold events that spotlight companies led by girls and females who lead industries.
 With this, you can encourage others to come out of their shells.

 You’re not here because you want to.
 You’ve probably asked a thousand times why you’re alive.
 While you do not exist of your own volition, it’s your responsibility to do good with your life.

 Being responsible for yourself is the first step to taking on more significant roles in the future.
 You can start with your health.
 After searching for the perfect breading mix for fried chicken and indulging in a delicious lunch or dinner, you now must keep yourself on track by going for healthier meals and performing your fitness routines.